JadenJT/Amusment_Frontend/README.md

 ### Scripts 📜
 `npm start`

-Installs all required modules.
+Installs all required modules/dependencies.
 (If the app is throwing missing errors, check this first)

 `npm run dev`